LucasDelfino92/morrowindsharp/main2.md

 Automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.

 [**Putting Power In Willpower (Necro Edit)**](mods/Putting%20Power%20in%20Willpower%20(Necro%20Edit).7z)
 Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will, as it is implied by the attribute's description.

-> ℹ️ [**Link**](https://www.nexusmods.com/morrowind/mods/45742) to original mod by **R-Zero**.
-The featured version includes fixes by **Necrolesian**.
+Includes fixes by **Necrolesian**. [**Original mod by R-Zero**](https://www.nexusmods.com/morrowind/mods/45742).

 [**Quest Skill Reward Fix**](https://www.nexusmods.com/morrowind/mods/48269)
 Makes the game treat skill increases from quests as if there were raised via normal means, solving numerous problems with how the game treats these skill increases.